calvinn7/FCSITCareerBuddy/sidebar.md

-# FCSIT Career Buddy
+# FCSIT Career Bot

-Introducing the FCSIT Career Buddy: Your Personal Guide to Career Advancement in the Field of Computer Science and Information Technology (FCSIT)!
+Introducing the FCSIT Career Bot: Your Personal Guide to Career Advancement in the Field of Computer Science and Information Technology (FCSIT)!

-The FCSIT Career Buddy is an innovative AI-powered companion designed to assist individuals navigating the dynamic landscape of careers in computer science and information technology.
+The FCSIT Career Bot is an innovative AI-powered companion designed to assist individuals navigating the dynamic landscape of careers in computer science and information technology.
 Whether you're a seasoned professional seeking new opportunities or a student embarking on your career journey, our bot is here to provide personalized guidance and support every step of the way.

 ## Features